jason2134/gas-monitoring-web-app/README.md

 # gas-monitoring-web-app
-A web application project developed by me and Dr.Ye Wenhao when studying in HKUST.
+A web application project developed by me and Dr.Ye Wenhao(Tyrion) when studying in HKUST.
 This web applciation is designed for gas sensor monitoring.

 How the web application works: